JamesLavin/sync_repos/README.md

 ```

 Also, if a newer version of that package's documentation is ever published to HexDocs, `SyncRepos` will automatically pull it down for you.

+If you want to update *only* your Hex packages (not updating Git packages), you can do so by invoking either `./sync_repos --only-hex` or the equivalent `./sync_repos -h`.

 ## Why Did You Automate Something That Takes Seconds?
 Are You Stupid?